LxGrey/coffee_indices/README.md

  Requirements:
  1. Use time-series data
+ 2. Must use R or Stata
- 2. Develop all code and statistical analysis manually, by hand
+ 3. Develop all code and statistical analysis manually, by hand
- 3. Minimal outside libraries (any dependencies must be approved by the Professor)
+ 4. Minimal outside libraries (any dependencies must be approved by the Professor)
- 4. Create visual report for final presentation
+ 5. Create visual report for final presentation